 CF is not curable yet.
-It’s a delibitating disease, because the symptoms are becoming more severe with age.
+It’s a delibitating disease, because the symptoms are getting more and more severe with age.
 At this moment, the average life expectancy for patients is about forty years.
 Life expectancy can vary by patient, because the progression of the disease is different in every person.
 By intensive (medical) care, the quality of life of CF patients has nowadays greatly improved.

 In people with CF, the bacterium Pseudomonas aeruginosa (PA) causes most of the respiratory infections.
 This bacterium lives mainly in a warm, humid environment.
 For example, in the water well of the shower or bath, the drain of the toilet and the sink, in coughed up phlegm and in dishcloths.
 But also in lakes and rivers.
 The following precautions may be wise:

 - Leave the tap running for half to a whole minute, before using the water.

 - The bacterium doesn’t survive above 70°C and in dry rooms.
 Therefore, wash dishcloths in the boiling program and leave them hanging out afterwards to dry completely.

 - Put a toothbrush away open after use and don’t cover it with a cap.
 After drying for 30 minutes, the bacterium has disappeared.

 - For young children, it’s better not to swim in stagnant water and not to take a bubble bath.